 It's important to hire a licensed solar installer.
 This helps ensure that the work is done properly using current installation best practices.
 In Illinois, the state Commerce Commission regulates distributed generation energy contractors, including solar contractors.

 Look at review platforms such as TrustPilot, the Better Business Bureau (BBB), and Google Reviews to find out what previous customers say about local solar providers.
-Reviews can give you an idea of a company’s reliability and customer service.
-Be cautious of companies with no reviews or with predominantly negative feedback.
+Reviews can give you an idea of a company’s trustworthiness and customer service.
+Be cautious of companies lacking reviews or with predominantly negative feedback.

-Quality solar installations should come with strong workmanship and performance guarantees.
-A workmanship warranty covers any installation defects (such as poor alignment, poor wiring, or cracks in the panels), while a performance guarantee ensures a certain level of energy production.
-Strong warranties show that a company is confident in its work.
+Quality solar installations should come with comprehensive workmanship and performance warranties.
+The workmanship guarantee covers any installation issues such as poor wiring, cracks in the panels, or poor alignment.
+The performance guarantee ensures a specific energy output level.
+Strong guarantees indicate that a solar installer has faith in its installations.

 In Grant, solar panels cost an average of $3,760 per kilowatt, with an average system size of 6.3 kilowatts.
 The typical Grant homeowner spends $16,643 on their solar array after federal tax refunds.
-An estimate from a local provider will factor in additional information based on your desired system's panel type, size, capacity, and required preliminary work.
-In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.
+An estimate from a local provider will factor in additional information reflecting your desired system's capacity, panel type, required preliminary work, and size.
+In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Type: Property Tax Incentive